fatalaijon/gorilla-game/README.md

 ## Images and Animation

+These classes are provided by the Python `pillow` package.

-For a better implementation of PhotoImage:
+For a better implementation of PhotoImage use:
 ```python
 from PIL import ImageTk, Image